Pros & Cons of Using a Tanning Bed

 Cancer Risk

-According to the U.S. Food and Drug Administration (FDA), tanning in a tanning bed increases the risk of cancer.
+According to the U.S. Food and Drug Administration, tanning in a tanning bed increases your risk of cancer.
 Tanning beds have been associated with squamous cell carcinoma and melanoma, which are skin cancers, as well as ocular melanoma, which is an eye cancer.
-According to the FDA, the International Agency for Research on Cancer considers tanning beds carcinogenic to humans, which means that they cause cancer.
+Failure to wear goggles increases your risk of eye cancer.

 Premature Aging